zwpku/molann/docs/index.rst

-.. molcv documentation master file, created by sphinx-quickstart on Thu Mar 24 15:06:59 2022.
+.. molann documentation master file, created by sphinx-quickstart on Thu Mar 24 15:06:59 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to molcv's documentation!
+Welcome to molann's documentation!
 =================================

 .. note::